deeproop/deeproop/README.md

 ---

 #### I'm a Frontend Developer, based in Haridwar, India.
-Currently, I am in Dehradun pursuing my bachelor's program in Computer Science.
+Currently, I am in Dehradun pursuing my bachelor's degree in Computer Science and Engineering.

 - 🌱 Learning more about and studying: **Java, Open Source, CS Algorithms**.
 - 💬 Ping me about: **open source**, **web tech** 🌈 .